nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 n/Jane Doe p/91234567` edits the name and phone number of the 1st student to be `Jane Doe` and `91234567` respectively.
-*  `edit 1 n/Penelope g/` removes the 1st student from their group, while also editing their name to be `Penelope`
+*  `edit 1 n/Penelope g/` removes the 1st student from their group, while also editing their name to be `Penelope`.
+*  `edit 2 g/Jack's Group` moves the 2nd student into the group `Jack's Group`.
+The 2nd student will also be updated to have `Jack's Group`'s lessons.

 <br>
 <br>